dell/ansible-powerstore/docs/modules/info.rst

 -----

 .. note::
    - Pagination is not supported for role, local user, security configs, LDAP accounts, discovered appliances and LDAP domain.
-If *all_pages* is passed, it will be ignored.
+If \ :emphasis:`all\_pages`\  is passed, it will be ignored.
-   - The *check_mode* is supported.
+   - The \ :emphasis:`check\_mode`\  is supported.
    - The modules present in this collection named as 'dellemc.powerstore' are built to support the Dell PowerStore storage platform.